BONSAMURAIS/RDF-conversion-OF-Exiobase-Extension-data/README.md

 SETLBI link: https://github.com/rudrapratapdebnath/setlbi

 All source intermediate and RDF files are available in the Extension folder of this repository.
-There are two larger files in the Instance folder.
+There are two larger files in the Instance folder which is missing in the Extension folder.
 Therefore, we direct users to https://drive.google.com/drive/folders/1eJM2x3Aa01JcRJ2HUL37HgBRVGdwEqdR?usp=sharing.

 1. Source data cleansing (RStudio (R script))
  Flow Objects from the extension table: In the extension table, there exist different types of emissions (normal, unregistered, and avoided), different types of waste (waste, machinery, stock, and packing), Lands, Resources, and crop-residues.
 From the classification Excel file, we manually create a code for each flow objects.
 The output file contains five Excel sheets and each Excel sheet contains a category of flow objects.
 The column names of each sheet are Code and Name, where Code contains the generated codes and Name records the names of flow objects.